jhvanderschee/hugobricks/content/_index.md

 ---
 {{< brick_intro >}}

-# Building a Hugo website with stackable LEGO-like bricks
+# Building a Hugo website with stackable content bricks

 Hugobricks is a free website theme built with Hugo and vanilla CSS.
 It makes building Hugo websites child's play due to its stackable content bricks.